BarakBinyamin/Button/README.md

 # Button
 A Github hosted ecommerce example.
-It's a website where you can buy this free code for a dollar, [see it live](https://barakbinyamin.github.io/Button/)
+It's a website where you can sell this free code for a dollar, [see it live](https://barakbinyamin.github.io/Button/)

 <p style="text-align:center" align="center">
   <a href="https://barakbinyamin.github.io/Button/">